AudreyAribaud/Stock-Market/README.md

 # Stock-Market
-Strategy and Backtest to trade on stock market
+Semi-automated strategy to trade on US stock market.

 Based on Sacha's strategy pinescript

-    - US Screen market
+This repo is organized into folders as follows :
-    - Code strategy
+    - ressources --> data on which the strategy is based
-    - Backtest long strategy
-    - Backtest short strategy
-    - Robot trading
+    - notebook --> notebook to test the code
+    - Streamlit --> files for the streamlit application